blackducksoftware/perceptor/README.md

 Perceptor embraces the traditional values of open source projects in the Apache and CNCF communities, and embraces ideas and community over the code itself.

 Please create an issue -- or, better yet, submit a pull request -- if you have any ideas for metrics, features, tests, or anything else related to Perceptor.

+## REST API

+Modifications to the REST API or data model should be done with great care to not break backward compatibility.
+If REST API or data model changes are performed, the following must occur:

+- [ ] The swagger specification located at api/perceptor-swagger-spec.json file must be modified
+- [ ] The updated swagger specification must be present as part of the PR containing the modifications to the server

+Going forward it would be beneficial to have server stubs automatically generated from the swagger specification.
+This would further canonize the swagger specification as the *single source of truth*.

 # Golang Standards